zhouguiyun-uestc/FastFlow/README.md

 **Zhou's Algorithm**: Use the algorithm proposed in the manuscript to calculate the flow accumulation matrix.

-The <i>binary64t</i> directory contains the executable files for the 64bit Windows.
+<p>The <i>binary64t</i> directory contains the executable files for the 64bit Windows.
 The <i>src</i> folder contains the solution project of the Visual Studio 2010.

+<p> The test data used in the manuscript can be downloaded at http://www.mngeo.state.mn.us/.
+You need ArcGIS to convert the DEM into GeoTIFF format.